ErnieLG/Projects/README.md

 # Projects
-Repo for all finalized and current projects
+This is a repo for all of my finalized and current Python projects.